harness/developer-hub/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-intelligence.md

 #### How it works?

-1. **Plugin Integration**: The Build Intelligence plugin for Gradle is imported into your project.
+1. **Plugin Integration**: The Harness Build Intelligence plugin for Gradle is imported into your project.
 This plugin interacts with Gradle to handle cache pull and push operations.
-2. **Cache Operations**: At the start of the build, the plugin registers with Gradle to check for cached build outputs.
+2. **Cache Operations**: As the build initializes, the plugin registers with Gradle to check for cached build outputs.
 If available, it retrieves and provides them to Gradle, avoiding the need to regenerate them.

-The above operation is transparent to you as a user and happens in the background.
+This background operation is transparent to you the user.

 #### Configuration for Gradle